Supplier of Polystyrene (PS) From Turkey and Dubai-UAE

 Modified with rubber to enhance impact resistance, HIPS is ideal for automotive parts, refrigerator liners, toys, and electronics housings.
 It provides a good balance between toughness and aesthetic appearance.

-Created by expanding polystyrene beads, EPS is lightweight, shock-absorbent, and has excellent thermal insulation.
-It is used in construction insulation panels, protective packaging, and thermal boxes for food and pharmaceuticals.
+Created by expanding polystyrene beads, EPS is extremely lightweight, shock-absorbent, and has excellent thermal insulation.
+It is widely used in construction insulation panels, protective packaging, and thermal boxes for food and pharmaceuticals.

 Production Process of Polystyrene